danigiron/devops-test-helloworld-aws/README.md

 # Introduction
-This project creates and infrastructure in AWS and all stuff in order to deploy an HelloWorld Application.
+This project creates and infrastructure in AWS and all stuff in order to deploy a HelloWorld Application.

 # Prerequisits